Gabriele Allegra: Duns Scotus

-Although Allegra's main focus was the translation of the Bible, he was also well read on other biblical and philosophical matters.
+Although Allegra's main focus was the translation of the Bible, he was also well-read on other biblical and philosophical matters.
 He was an expert on the philosophy of Duns Scotus and introduced Teilhard de Chardin to some aspects of it that shaped de Chardin's thoughts on the subject.
 His expertise on that topic was internationally respected and Oxford University invited him to give the 700th centenary lecture on Duns Scotus.

 Other interests

-With the publication of the Chinese Bible in 1968, Allegra found time to focus on his other interests, which included the detailed study and analysis of the book The Poem of the Man God by the Italian writer and mystic Maria Valtorta, on the life of Christ.
+With the publication of the Chinese Bible in 1968, Allegra found time to focus on his other interests.
+Although the translation of the Bible was the main focus of Allegra's work, and he has usually been viewed as primarily a Scripture scholar, he took time to help the poor and the sick, particularly the lepers.
+He frequently visited his "beloved lepers" in Macau, spending many of the holidays with them.

-Allegra was an active member of the Marian Movement of Priests and completed the translation of the writings of the Catholic priest Stefano Gobbi into Chinese, shortly before he died.
+Allegra was a member of the Marian Movement of Priests and completed the translation of the writings of the Catholic priest Stefano Gobbi into Chinese, shortly before he died.